uashogeschoolutrecht/PhenoTagger/README.md

 # PhenoTagger
 ***
-This repo contains the source code and dataset for the PhenoTagger.
+This repo contains the source code and dataset for the PhenoTagger, retrained for the mammalian phenotype ontology.

-PhenoTagger is a hybrid method that combines dictionary and deep learning-based methods to recognize Human Phenotype Ontology (HPO) concepts in unstructured biomedical text.
-It is an ontology-driven method without requiring any manually labeled training data, as that is expensive and annotating a large-scale training dataset covering all classes of HPO concepts is highly challenging and unrealistic.
-Please refer to our paper for more details:
+PhenoTagger is a hybrid method that combines dictionary and deep learning-based methods to recognize ontology concepts in unstructured biomedical text.
+It is an ontology-driven method without requiring any manually labeled training data, as that is expensive and annotating a large-scale training dataset covering all classes of ontology concepts is highly challenging and unrealistic.
+Please refer to the original paper for more details:

 - [Ling Luo, Shankai Yan, Po-Ting Lai, Daniel Veltri, Andrew Oler, Sandhya Xirasagar, Rajarshi Ghosh, Morgan Similuk, Peter N Robinson, Zhiyong Lu.
 PhenoTagger: A Hybrid Method for Phenotype Concept Recognition using Human Phenotype Ontology.
 Bioinformatics, Volume 37, Issue 13, 1 July 2021, Pages 1884–1890.](https://doi.org/10.1093/bioinformatics/btab019)

+The retraining has taken place by a collaboration between [Vivaltes B.V.](https://www.vivaltes.com/) (Dr. Eefje S. Poppelaars) and the University of Applied Sciences Utrecht ([Dr. Marc Teunis](https://www.internationalhu.com/research/researchers/marc-teunis) and Marie Corradi).

 ## Content
 - [Dependency package](#package)